Demo 15: Styling with Bootstrap

 Put each quiz in the

-view into a card container, like this:<div id="<%= dom_id(quiz) %>"> <div class="card container border-primary mb-3"> <div class="card-header row justify-content-between text-white bg-primary"> <h5 class='m-0'><%= quiz.title %></h5> <div> <%= link_to '🔎', quiz_path(quiz) %> <% if quiz.creator == current_user %> <%= link_to '🖋', edit_quiz_path(quiz) %> <%= link_to '🗑', quiz_path(quiz), method: :delete %> <% end %> </div> </div> <div class="card-body"> <h6 class="card-subtitle mb-2 text-muted">By: <%= quiz.creator.email %></h6> <p class="card-text"><%= truncate quiz.description, length: 75, separator: ' ' %></p> </div> </div> </div>
+quizzes/index.html.erbview into a card container, like this:<div id="<%= dom_id(quiz) %>"> <div class="card container border-primary mb-3"> <div class="card-header row justify-content-between text-white bg-primary"> <h5 class='m-0'><%= quiz.title %></h5> <div> <%= link_to '🔎', quiz_path(quiz) %> <% if quiz.creator == current_user %> <%= link_to '🖋', edit_quiz_path(quiz) %> <%= link_to '🗑', quiz_path(quiz), method: :delete %> <% end %> </div> </div> <div class="card-body"> <h6 class="card-subtitle mb-2 text-muted">By: <%= quiz.creator.email %></h6> <p class="card-text"><%= truncate quiz.description, length: 75, separator: ' ' %></p> </div> </div> </div>

 6. Adding Flash Key Colors

 In this task, we will apply a flashier Bootstrap style to our flash messages (as depicted in Figure 3).
-In Bootstrap, flash messages are typically styled with the alert
+In Bootstrap, flash messages are typically styled with the alert class along with one of the colored alert-x classes, such as alert-success (usually green) or alert-danger (usually red).

 -